 For some time my research has been about neutrinos, and particularly about their mass.
 When I was at Los Alamos, our group developed a new type of tritium beta decay experiment using a source of gaseous molecular tritium, and we were able to push down the laboratory limits on the mass of the electron neutrino to below 10 eV, ruling out a claim that it was around 30 eV.
 In 1988 I joined the Sudbury Neutrino Observatory, and in 2001 SNO was able to show that electron neutrinos are actually mixtures of at least two mass eigenstates.
 Super-Kamiokande had shown that muon neutrinos also mix, and thus at least two of the three neutrino states have non-zero mass.
 SNO also resolved the "solar neutrino problem" and confirmed the astrophysical calculations of the flux of solar neutrinos.

 Neutrino oscillation experiments like SNO and Super-K tell us neutrinos have mass, but not how much.
 For that we still need tritium beta decay, and the largest such experiment ever undertaken is the KATRIN project in Karlsruhe, Germany.
 UW is the lead US institution in the project, and our group delivered the detector system for it.
 KATRIN will be sensitive to a mass as small as 0.2 eV and we recently published our first result, a limit of 1.1 eV, a factor of 2 below the previous limit.
 We have just completed an experiment called TRIMS (Tritium Recoil-Ion Mass Spectrometer) to find out why some experiments disagree with a prediction of the molecular theory used in KATRIN, and a paper is on the way.

 Oscillations do tell us the average mass of the 3 mass eigenstates cannot be less than 0.02 eV.
 If the mass is below KATRIN's sensitivity, is there another way to reach that final 0.2 to 0.02 eV range?
 Project 8 is a new idea that might get us there.
 Instead of measuring the energy of electrons by magnetic or electrostatic means, we detect the cyclotron radiation emitted as they spiral in a magnetic field, and measure the frequency.
 We built a proof-of-principle experiment to see if this idea works, and it was very successful!
-Now we are pushing ahead to develop a small-scale experiment with tritium.
+Now we are taking data in a small-scale experiment with tritium.